Olaheavy2021/registrationApp/README.md

 - Clone the repository from GitHub `git clone URL`
 - Press enter to start the clone process
 - Navigate to the cloned repository
+- Create a file named `.env` in the root directory of the project (registrationapps)
+- Paste in the details of the .env file provided.

 ### Ubuntu